 Amendments to patent applications become necessary for many reasons.
 At times updates, corrections, and explanations are needed.
 Patent applications need to fully disclose how to make and use the invention.
 The application documents need to be clear, complete, and in proper form.
 Details matter.
 We highly recommend patent practitioner help with amendments of any kind.

 New Claims.
 Revised Claims.

 Frequently, after initial filing, it becomes necessary or desirable to submit new or revised claims in a patent application.
 Claims must be in proper form, not indefinite, and supported by the written description and the drawings.
-We highly recommend patent practitioner help with writing and editing claims.
+Carson Patents highly recommends patent practitioner help when writing and editing claims.

 Examiner interviews are conducted for many reasons.
 Always for the purpose of moving the application forward as quickly as possible.
 Frequently, the reason revolves around sharing understanding of the invention, discussing the patentability of the claims, or to determine election options after a restriction office action.
 Interviews help find the best way to respond to an office action.
 We highly recommend patent practitioner help for examiner interviews.